 Students who are excusably absent from school or who have been suspended shall be given the opportunity to make-up work that has been missed.
-The student should contact the office as soon as possible to obtain assignments.
+The parents should request homework when calling in the excused absence.
+Homework will be available after 2:00 PM to allow for collection of the entire day's work.